dotnet/dotnet-monitor/documentation/configuration.md

 ### Connection Mode

-It is possible to change this behavior and have .NET processes connect to .NET monitor.
+It is possible to change this behavior and have .NET processes connect to `dotnet monitor`.
 This allow you to monitor a process from start and collect traces for events such assembly load events that primarily occur at process startup and weren't possible to collect previously.

 ```json
   "DiagnosticPort": {